 Tanvi “Chewy” Parmar

-Tanvi Parmar is currently a sophomore Accounting major at CWRU’s Weatherhead School of Management.
+Tanvi Parmar is currently a sophomore Finance major at CWRU’s Weatherhead School of Management.
 She is originally from the wonderful town of South Brunswick, New Jersey.
 She enjoys her other roles on campus involving the school newspaper, undergraduate student government, Relay for Life and the tennis club.
 When she is not swamped with work (and even when she is) she loves to look up punny jokes, sing along to 80′s music and watch romantic comedies.
-In the future, she hopes to earn her MBA and work for one of the Big Four Accounting Companies as a CPA.

 Why She Kesems